Hunter S. Thompson: Early journalism career

 After leaving the Air Force, Thompson worked as sports editor for a newspaper in Jersey Shore, Pennsylvania, before relocating to New York City.
-There he audited several courses at the Columbia University School of General Studies.
-During this time he worked briefly for Time as a copy boy for $51 a week.
-At work, he typed out parts of F. Scott Fitzgerald's The Great Gatsby and Ernest Hemingway's A Farewell to Arms in order to learn the authors' rhythms and writing styles.
-In 1959 Time fired him for insubordination.
+There, he audited several courses at the Columbia University School of General Studies.
+During this time, he worked briefly for Time as a copy boy for $51 a week.
+At work, he typed out parts of F. Scott Fitzgerald's The Great Gatsby and Ernest Hemingway's A Farewell to Arms to learn the authors' rhythms and writing styles.
+In 1959, Time fired him for insubordination.
 Later that year, he worked as a reporter for The Middletown Daily Record in Middletown, New York.
-He was fired from this job after damaging an office candy machine and arguing with the owner of a local restaurant who happened to be an advertiser with the paper.
+He was fired from this job after damaging an office candy machine and arguing with the owner of a local restaurant, who happened to be an advertiser with the paper.

 In 1960, Thompson moved to San Juan, Puerto Rico, to take a job with the sporting magazine El Sportivo, which ceased operations soon after his arrival.
 Thompson applied for a job with the Puerto Rican English-language daily The San Juan Star, but its managing editor, future novelist William J. Kennedy, turned him down.
 Nonetheless, the two became friends.
 After the demise of El Sportivo, Thompson worked as a stringer for the New York Herald Tribune and a few other stateside papers on Caribbean issues, with Kennedy working as his editor.